Table of Contents

 Truly, there are a ton of fun little parts of downtown Denver that would make for great engagement photos, but my very favorite location is Larimer Square photographed right at sunset.
+Larimer Square rounds out my list of Best Denver Engagement Photo Locations for the following reason.
 When the sky turns that beautiful dusky blue with the lights hanging across Larimer Street it looks magical.
-I love that the old historic buildings are still there, standing strong in all of their charming glory.
+In a city that doesn’t seem to have much love or respect for saving what little history it has, I love that this old block of historic buildings are still there, standing strong in all of their charming glory.
 And not far from Larimer Square, there is a pretty blue mural along the Cherry Creek bike path that I have enjoyed using in conjunction with Larimer Square itself.

-I do think it’s nice to pair Larimer Square with a secondary downtown Denver location (consider my next listing or Centennial Gardens if you want a little bit of nature along with the lights of Larimer) because it is one of the busiest locations out of all that I have mentioned.
+I do think it’s nice to pair Larimer Square with a secondary downtown Denver location (consider the blue mural area shown below or Centennial Gardens if you want a little bit of nature along with the lights of Larimer) because it is one of the busiest locations out of all that I have mentioned.
 Still, the look of it is so incredible that I think it’s worth putting up with the crowds of people at this bustling downtown intersection.
 Sunday evenings work pretty well here since you can avoid the weekend night on the town crowds and the rush hour traffic of weekdays but it all depends on the time of year we’re photographing your engagement photos.

 If you’d like to see some other downtown Denver engagement sessions that took place at least in part at Larimer Square, CLICK HERE, HERE, HERE & HERE!

-Pros: Pretty, urban, colorful, and looks great at any time of year since we’re not dependant on plant life.
+Pros: Pretty, urban, colorful, and looks great at any time of year since we’re not dependent on plant life.

 Cons: Can be extremely busy, both with cars and pedestrian traffic, not great for those who are shy and don’t like people looking at them since onlookers are always interested in what we’re doing!

 There you have it!
 My absolute favorite Denver engagement photography session locations that are all within a one hour drive from the center of the city or less.
+In my opinion these are the best of the best places for engagement photos in Denver although I have plenty of other Denver metro area locations up my sleeve as well.
 If you would like to see more of my favorite engagement photos taken throughout the entire state including the mountains, head over to the ENGAGEMENT GALLERY area of my site and take a look!